 It just might be time for you to find out how increasing your house’s energy efficiency can pay dividends when it comes to the overall value of your house.

-It’s no secret that energy costs have been on the rise, and nearly one quarter of all energy is consumed by the average American home.
-While energy use and the dollars required to pay for it have sharply climbed over the past two decades, paychecks haven’t necessarily kept pace.
-With an ever-widening gap between the bill for powering our 21st century lives and the bottom-line realities of a recession hitting our bank accounts, rising energy costs continue to be a leading driver of energy efficiency awareness and action.
+It’s no secret that energy costs have been on the rise.
+While energy use and the dollars required to pay for it have sharply climbed over the past two decades, paychecks haven’t necessarily kept pace.2 With an ever-widening gap between the bill for powering our 21st-century lives and the bottom-line realities of a recession hitting our bank accounts, rising energy costs continue to be a leading driver of energy efficiency awareness and action.

 Increasing the energy efficiency of your home will not only put more dollars in your wallet today, but it can dramatically improve the market value of your home.
 In a time where it’s hard to predict from one day to the next whether it’s a good time to buy or sell, energy efficiency is practically a no-risk venture, which creates a win-win situation, whether you plan to welcome grandchildren into your current home or are looking to sell.